eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 ### Concurrent scavenge partial GC cycle (non-default)

 When concurrent scavenge mode is enabled, the partial GC cycle is run as a [concurrent scavenge cycle](gc.md#concurrent-scavenge).
-When this mode is enabled, the scavenge partial GC cycle is divided into increments to enable part of the cycle to run in parallel to running application threads.
-Specifically, the cycle is divided into 3 GC increments as defined in the following table:
+When this mode is enabled, the scavenge partial GC cycle is divided into increments to enable the majority of the scavenge operation to run concurrently with running application threads.
+The concurrent increment can run while application threads run, and also while the intermediate concurrent increment of the global GC cycle runs.
+The interleaving of the concurrent scavenge partial GC cycle with the global cycle can be seen in the logs.

+The following elements log the GC increments and operations of the concurrent scavenge partial GC cycle:

 |GC Operation | GC increment | STW or concurrent| XML element of GC increment          | Details                                                                   |
 |-------------|--------------|-------------------------------|--------------------------------------|---------------------------------------------------------------------------|